 Please visit our Events & Training page to view the workshop calendar and to register!

-The Academy for Good Governance - New FREE Certificate Program in 2020!
+The Academy for Good Governance - FREE Certificate Program!

 The Academy for Good Governance is a series of six courses created by NHMA and Primex, exclusively for elected governing body members (select board, town council, city council, board of aldermen, school board, and village district commissioners).